iliakan/javascript-tutorial/1-js/2-first-steps/07-types/article.md

 let id = Symbol("id");
 ```

-Symbols in JavaScript are different from symbols in Ruby language (if you are familiar with it, please don't get trapped by the same word).
-Two symbols with the same name are not the same:
+If you used Ruby language (or few others that have symbols too), then you may have heard a thing or two about symbols already.
+But stay tuned.
+Symbols in JavaScript are different.
+Please don't get trapped by the same word.

+`Symbol` is a special primitive type used for identifiers, which are guaranteed to be unique.
+So, even if we create many symbols with the same name, they are still unique, and not equal:

 ```js run
 let id1 = Symbol("id");